At ePharmacy we strive to provide complete professional care .By providing us with medical

 The complete list can be found at www.pbs.gov.au

 .
-These prices are set by the government and under current legislation any subsidised medicine cannot be discounted.
+These prices are set by the government.

 Prescription Record Form (PRF) stickers will be supplied with all PBS prescriptions and Safety Net Totals will be kept for patients.